 Summary:

 Insurance is accepted for nutritional psychotherapy and basic psychotherapy.
 See list of accepted insurance below.
+Nutrition-only services are usually not covered unless it's with an RD (but you might contact your insurance to be sure).

 HSA/FSA cards are accepted for psychotherapy, supplements, and lab work.